 Does a VPN protect you from hackers?

-- Pick a top-of-the-line VPN with great security features, like NordVPN.
+- Pick a reliable VPN with great security features – I recommend NordVPN, now 75% OFF

-- Download and install on your favorite devices.
+- Download and install the VPN app on all your devices

-- Stay connected to your VPN for continuous encryption and IP masking.
+- Stay connected to a VPN server for continuous encryption and IP masking

 Most common hacks that VPNs can prevent

-From exploiting public wifi networks to launching phishing schemes, hackers are always finding new ways to get their hands on valuable information.
+From exploiting public Wi-Fi networks to launching phishing schemes, malicious hackers are always finding new ways to get their hands on valuable information.

 DDoS attacks

-The target will be so overwhelmed with the bot traffic that it will be inaccessible to normal users.
-While DDoS attacks can have big targets, they can also aim for gaming platforms, banking servers, and online businesses.
+The target will be so overwhelmed with the bot traffic becoming inaccessible to normal users.
+While DDoS attackers can have big targets, they can also aim for gaming platforms, banking servers, and online businesses.

 Since a VPN will hide your real IP address, it comes in handy for preventing any involvement in DDoS.
 Without access to your real network location, a DDoS attack can’t accurately target you.